httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

        * cookie's same-site is "`none`".

+   * One of the following is true:

+       * cookie's name, byte-lowercased, does not start with `__http-`.

+       * cookie is Http-prefix compatible.

+   * One of the following is true:

+       * cookie's name, byte-lowercased, does not start with `__host-http-`.

+       * cookie is Http-prefix compatible and Host-prefix compatible.

 1. Sort _cookies_ in the following order:

    * Cookies whose path's size is greater are listed before cookies whose path's size